How to Save Money With A Smart Thermostat: Everything You Need to Know

 Visit your local utility company's website to check if your city has similar programs.

-If your energy-saving efforts aren’t paying off, and you need to change tactics, your smart thermostat can help.
+If your energy saving efforts aren’t paying off a smart thermostat can help.
 Many popular models provide a report detailing how much energy you've used.
-Nest shows a leaf icon to indicate that your thermostat settings actually helped you save energy.
+Nest shows a leaf icon to indicate your thermostat settings helped you save energy.
 Others, like ecobee, provide a dashboard showing your electricity use in real-time.

 If your home experiences inconsistent temperature from one room to another, you should use a model compatible with separate room sensors, such as ecobee or Honeywell T9.

 This energy saving thermostat category comes with additional occupancy detectors to sense if a particular room has an occupant and adjust the temperature accordingly.
-There's no need to cool down the whole house just to bring comfort to a room with notoriously high temperatures.
+There's no need to cool down the whole house just to bring comfort to a room that always seems to be too warm or too cold.

 With those sensors, you can also pre-schedule temperatures across various rooms.
 So you can have different settings in your office, bedroom, and living rooms respectively at different times of day, depending upon your schedule.

-You must change the filter in your HVAC system periodically to ensure it operates smoothly.
-A clean filter helps your HVAC run more efficiently and for less time, saving you money.
+You must change your HVAC system’s air filter periodically to ensure it operates efficiently, saving you money.

-Thus, an energy efficient thermostat often allows you to pre-set regular alerts to change your filter.
-These setup-once-and-go reminders work automatically to ensure you don't miss the routine.
+Smart thermostats can send you alerts to change your filter.
+These reminders work automatically to ensure you don't miss the routine.

 See how much you can save with home energy changes